hoho/assert-version/README.md

 # assert-version

-Check if version mentions match the one from package.json
+Check if version mentions match the one from package.json.
+Sometimes you have version in more than one place (for example, in your JavaScript file head, in bower.json and in package.json itself).
+This module checks if all these versions are the same.

 ## Install